Manhattan

 Hours: Daily 9:30 AM - 5:00 PM (Grounds are free; interior tours carry a fee)

-Central Park Zoo - A historic 6.5-acre zoo situated in the heart of Central Park.
+Central Park Zoo - Free/cheap offer for NYC Residents only.
+A historic 6.5-acre zoo situated in the heart of Central Park.
 It features a stunning sea lion pool, penguin exhibits, snow leopards, and a tropical rainforest dome.

 Address: E 64th St & 5th Ave, New York, NY 10021